UMH 16x5x32 [M4] / N38

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Key role in the industry of new technologies – find application in HDD drives, electric motors, medical devices and various technologically advanced devices.
+- Key role in the industry of new technologies – are used in hard drives, electric motors, medical devices or very highly developed apparatuses.

 Disadvantages of neodymium magnets: